-The metrics-jetty8 (Jetty 8.0), metrics-jetty9-legacy (Jetty 9.0), and metrics-jetty9 (Jetty 9.1 and higher) modules provides a set of instrumented equivalents of Jetty classes: InstrumentedBlockingChannelConnector, InstrumentedHandler, InstrumentedQueuedThreadPool, InstrumentedSelectChannelConnector, and InstrumentedSocketConnector.
+The metrics-jetty9 (Jetty 9.3 and higher) modules provides a set of instrumented equivalents of Jetty classes: InstrumentedBlockingChannelConnector, InstrumentedHandler, InstrumentedQueuedThreadPool, InstrumentedSelectChannelConnector, and InstrumentedSocketConnector.

 The Connector implementations are simple, instrumented subclasses of the Jetty connector types which measure connection duration, the rate of accepted connections, connections, disconnections, and the total number of active connections.